hypyeon/epicodus-project14-factory-solution/README.md

 - As the factory manager (owner), you are able to do the followings:
 > 1) To see a list of all engineers and a list of all machines.
 > 2) To select an engineer, see their details, and a list of all machines they are licensed to repair.
-> 3) To select a machine, see its details, and a list of all engineers licnesed to repair it.
+> 3) To select a machine, see its details, and a list of all engineers licensed to repair it.
 > 4) To add new engineers to the system when hired - even if no machines are installed yet.
 > 5) To add new machines to the system when installed - even if no engineers are hired yet.
 > 6) To *not* be able to create an engineer or a machine if a form being submitted has empty or invalid values.
 > 7) To add or remove machines that have engineers who are licensed to repair.
-> 8) To add or rmove engineers from machines they're licnesed to repair.
+> 8) To add or remove engineers from machines they're licensed to repair.
 > 9) To modify machine-engineer relationship.
 > 10) To *not* be able to add a machine to an engineer if there is no machine.
 > 11) To *not* be able to add an engineer to a machine if there is no engineer.